JupiterOne-Archives/docs/knowledgeBase/APIs_and-integrations/workload-protection/graph-aquasec.md

 # Integration with JupiterOne

-## Aquasec + JupiterOne Integration Benefits
+## Aqua Security + JupiterOne Integration Benefits

-- Visualize Aquasec accounts, groups, users, and API keys in the JupiterOne graph.
+- Visualize Aqua Security accounts, groups, users, and API keys in the JupiterOne graph.
-- Map Aquasec users to employees in your JupiterOne account.
+- Map Aqua Security users to employees in your JupiterOne account.
-- Monitor changes to Aquasec users using JupiterOne alerts.
+- Monitor changes to Aqua Security users using JupiterOne alerts.

 ## How it Works

-- JupiterOne periodically fetches account, group, API key, and user data from Aquasec to update the graph.
+- JupiterOne periodically fetches account, group, API key, and user data from Aqua Security to update the graph.
 - Write JupiterOne queries to review and monitor updates to the graph, or leverage existing queries.
 - Configure alerts to take action when JupiterOne graph changes, or leverage